Vulgarity2Elegance/09-README-Generator/output/README.md

 ![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description
-A command line application can generate README file quickly.
+A command-line application will allow for quick and easy generation of a project README to get started quickly.

 ## Table of Contents
 - [Installation](#Installation)